open-airlab/UNav-Sim/README.md

 ```

+## **⭐ Please star this repository if you find it useful! ⭐**

-< If you find this repository useful, consider giving it a star!
-It's a great way for me to know that the project is valuable and encourages me to continue maintaining and improving it.
-Thank you for your support! 🌟 -->
+Hey there!
+If you find this repository helpful, we kindly ask you to consider giving it a star.
+It's a great way for me to gauge its value and it also motivates me to continue maintaining and improving it.
+Your support is greatly appreciated!

+Thank you for using this project! 🌟